-My entire career has been built at the intersection of technology and business growth — and I've been early to every wave that mattered.
+Shama Hyder's career has been built at the intersection of technology and business growth — spotting the market waves that matter before they become obvious.

 In 2008, I launched one of the world's first social media agencies on a signal nobody else could see.
 Eighteen firms told me social media was a fad.
 I saw something different — that the way businesses connect with customers was about to fundamentally change.
 So I built Zen Media from $1,500 in savings into a multi-million dollar consultancy serving Fortune 500 brands while the skeptics were still debating whether Twitter would last.
 Among the first 2,000 users on the platform.